-Prior to her appointment at UALR, Dr. Holzer served as an artist-in-residence for four seasons, performing under the auspices of the North Carolina Visiting Artist Program.
+Prior to her appointment at UA Little Rock, Dr. Holzer served as an artist-in-residence for four seasons, performing under the auspices of the North Carolina Visiting Artist Program.
 She has been the recipient of numerous awards, including the Corinne Frada Pick Piano Award at Northwestern University, 1st Prize in the Farwell Music Competition of Chicago, an “Emerging Artist” grant from the Raleigh Arts Commission, a UALR Faculty Scholarship Award, and 2001 “College Teacher of the Year” from the Arkansas State Music Teachers Association.
 She is the author of articles published in American Music Teacher, Piano & Keyboard, Clavier, Piano Pedagogy Forum, and College Music Symposium.
+In April 2017, Dr. Holzer received the Faculty Excellence Award in Teaching for the College of Arts, Letters, and Sciences at UA Little Rock.

 Her research interests include injury-preventive piano technique; piano music of the 20th and 21st Centuries, esp.
 American composers and women composers; career guidance for music majors; and concert performance technology.